kubevirt/kubevirt.github.io/_posts/2019-02-22-federated-kubevirt.markdown

 virt-operator-67c86544f7-zz5jc     1/1       Running   0          5m
 ```

-Now that kubevirt is up and created its own custom resource types, we federate them:
+Now that KubeVirt is up and created its own custom resource types, we federate them:

 ```
 kubefed2 enable virtualmachines